Ostrzeżenie: *Prywatność dla tego produktu do nabycia osobno

 Voice clips are recorded and can be sent back to Facebook when you say "Hey Facebook."

 Contacts (optional, when you share content)

 Jak możesz kontrolować swoje dane?

 Jaka jest znana historia tej firmy w zakresie ochrony danych użytkowników?

 In April 2021, it was reported that there was a personal data leak of about 533 million Facebook users from 106 countries, including over 32 million records on users in the US, 11 million on users in the UK, and 6 million on users in India.
-It includes their phone numbers, Facebook IDs, full names, locations, birthdates, bios, and, in some cases, email addresses.
+It included their phone numbers, Facebook IDs, full names, locations, birthdates, bios, and, in some cases, email addresses.

 In August 2019, Bloomberg reported that Facebook hired contractors to transcribe audio messages users sent through Messenger and Facebook confirmed the report.

 Informacje o prywatności dziecka